chaewonkimm/ShadowRemoval/README.md

 # MatteViT: Shadow-Aware Transformer for High-Fidelity Shadow Removal

-We propose a novel shadow removal framework, **MatteViT**, designed for the **NTIRE 2025 Image Shadow Removal Challenge**.
+We propose a novel shadow removal framework, **MatteViT**, designed for the **New Trends in Image Restoration and Enhancement workshop and associated challenges in conjunction with CVPR 2025**. <br>
 MatteViT integrates shadow matte guidance with advanced neural architectures to effectively address the challenging task of shadow removal.

 ![Figure](images/Fig1.png)